ctroutman23/roof-replacement-prospect-scale/README.md

 <p>I've combined 2 similar datasets, cleaned them, and ran them through my program.
 The program gives each property a score, based on the following criteria:</p>
   <ul>
-    <li>Price of the home - The more expensive the home, the more expensive the roof.</li>
+    <li><strong>Price of the home -</strong> The more expensive the home, the more expensive the roof.</li>
-    <li>Size of the home - Larger homes have larger roof areas</li>
+    <li><strong>Size of the home -</strong> Larger homes have larger roof areas</li>
-    <li>Age of the home - The roof age can be determined by the age of the home in many cases.The best roof replacement prospects are homes with asphalt roofs around 30 years old and metal roofs around 50 years old.</li>
+    <li><strong>Age of the home -</strong> The roof age can be determined by the age of the home in many cases.The best roof replacement prospects are homes with asphalt roofs around 30 years old and metal roofs around 50 years old.</li>
-    <li>Most recent sale of the home - Roofs are often replaced before, during, or after the home sales process, so we want to use this datapoint to evaulate each prospect.</li>
+    <li><strong>Most recent sale of the home -</strong> Roofs are often replaced before, during, or after the home sales process, so we want to use this datapoint to evaulate each prospect.</li>
-    <li>Known material of the home's roof - If we know what kind of roof the home has, we can determine how long it's expected to last, and therefore when it's like;y due for replacement.</li>
+    <li><strong>Known material of the home's roof -</strong> If we know what kind of roof the home has, we can determine how long it's expected to last, and therefore when it's like;y due for replacement.</li>
   </ul>

 <h2>The Data</h2>